 The strategic risk register of LUU receives regular updates which are considered by the Audit and Risk Committee at each meeting with a review by the board on an annual basis.
 Operational risks are managed at a team level with mitigations controlled through operational planning.
 The key risks faced by the charity revolve around its reputation with both the University of Leeds and our student members.
 The University is a significant funder of the charity and we work in partnership with the University to deliver ever improving services for the students.
 The relationship is maintained by developing close working relationships with senior members of the University team by our trustees, particularly the elected student executive, and by the Senior Leadership Team.
 To meet our aims, the students need to be well represented and supported by LUU.
 We invest in representation and democracy teams to ensure that engagement with students is effective and any potential risk in this area is mitigated.
+The Strategic Risk Register was reviewed in line with the new Strategic Plan during the year.

-LUU appoints internal auditors, RSM, who undertook audits of commercial income and external speaker policy during the year, as well as conducting continuous assurance work on key risk areas such as stock and cash.
-A follow up audit was also carried out which reviewed progress on the actions resulting from previous audits.
-Our Internal Audit Working Group continues to oversee the implementation of the key recommendations from the audit activity, reporting to the LUU Audit & Risk Subcommittee.
+LUU appoints internal auditors, RSM, who undertook follow-up audits of commercial income and external speaker policy during the year, as well as conducting continuous assurance work on key oversee the implementation of the key recommendations from the audit activity, reporting to the LUU Audit & Risk Subcommittee.